GaloisInc/BESSPIN-Voter-Registration/design/README.md

 - election official authentication information
 - (optional) election and ballot information

 [data_model.pdf](data_model.pdf) is the basic data model (shown below), and [data_model.graffle](data_model.graffle) is its OmniGraffle source document; as is typical for such representations, the fields above the lines comprise the primary key in a corresponding database table, and boldfaced fields are other tables' primary keys.
+This data model excludes the tables used within the web application framework for session tracking.

 ![BVRS Data Model](data_model.png)